mrt123/java-hibernate-spring-refresher/README.md

 ## Overview

 - Project created using: start.spring.io
-- TO replicate with start.spring.io, use this [custom link](https://start.spring.io/#!type=maven-project&language=java&platformVersion=3.3.1&packaging=war&jvmVersion=22&groupId=com.example&artifactId=demo&name=demo&description=Demo%20project%20for%20Spring%20Boot&packageName=com.example.demo&dependencies=data-jpa,web,h2)
+- To replicate how this project was created with start.spring.io, use this [custom link](https://start.spring.io/#!type=maven-project&language=java&platformVersion=3.3.1&packaging=war&jvmVersion=22&groupId=com.example&artifactId=demo&name=demo&description=Demo%20project%20for%20Spring%20Boot&packageName=com.example.demo&dependencies=data-jpa,web,h2)
+- default implementation under JPA interface is Hibernate imported via jakarta.persistence package from spring-boot-starter-data-jpa dependency
+- apachet tomcat is used as a web container (from spring-boot-starter-web)
+- in-memory database is provided by com.h2database (Note: database will be arased after process is stopped).
+- maven binaries are present in the root, no need for local maven install

 # How to run